Sharjah: Downtown Sharjah

 Downtown Sharjah or Sharjah City, Al Majaz is a large-scale, mixed-use complex in Sharjah.
 It serves as the cultural and commercial heart of the emirate.
 It is characterized by a blend of traditional architecture, modern amenities, and numerous cultural landmarks.

 Rolla Sharjah

 It is one of the older parts of the city.
-It is a key of commercial and residential hub within the emirate.
+It is a key commercial and residential hub within the emirate.
 Situated east of Khalid lake Rolla Sharjah stands out as a prominent community within the city as a historical and significant landmark within the city of Sharjah.
 The neighborhood derives its name from a historic banyan tree that once flourished in the area.
 Rolla is an integral part of the Al Ghuwair development.

 Muwaileh Commercial

 Muwaileh Commercial is a Suburb, Community city and residential area in Sharjah, with direct access to Sheikh Mohammed Bin Zayed Road (E311) and Maliah Road.
-Its a prominent and rapidly developing area in Sharjah.
+It is a prominent and rapidly developing area in Sharjah.
 It borders Industrial Area 15 and 17 to the south, and is close to the University City of Sharjah.
 It also features a diverse range of residential options, consisting of apartment buildings.